-In systems that combine both keyboard and mouse events into a single "event stream", the single number returned by EKEY may be inadequate to represent the full range of input possibilities.
-In such systems, a single "event record" may include a time stamp, the x,y coordinates of the mouse position, the keyboard state, and the state of the mouse buttons.
-In such systems, it might be appropriate for EKEY to return the address of an "event record" from which the other information could be extracted.
+In systems that combine both keyboard and mouse events into a single "event stream", the value returned by EKEY may be inadequate to represent the full range of input possibilities.
+In such systems, a single "event record" may include a time stamp, the (x,y) coordinates of the mouse position, the keyboard state, and the state of the mouse buttons; EKEY could return the address of an "event record" from which this information can be extracted.